 I have worked with a three-year-old boy that strongly disliked the texture of slime, something his peers were loving at preschool.
-But slime to this little boy was like asking him to touch something gross like fish guts.
+However, slime to this little boy was like asking him to play with something he was finding repulsive.
 He would not even go near it and it was limiting his play opportunities and social relationships with his friends.

 Over time through therapy, we were able to enable this boy to the stage where he really enjoyed slime but there were many steps along the way and initially, it began with playing with Play-Doh.
 The consistency of Play-Doh is much firmer and he was able to roll, squeeze, snip, and play with it very happily.

 Once we had built a rapport and he felt as though he could trust me, I was able to provide some more challenging textures for him.
 This included adding water to the Play-Doh to make a wetter texture (we used blue Play-Doh and created icebergs in a bucket with water and plastic penguins that loved sliding down the glaciers).

 We then progressed to slime and initially used Play-Doh utensils to do the cooking so he didn’t need to touch the slime initially.
-Then the final stage was hiding toys in the slime that he could found.
-Accidental touching of the slime desensitized his processing of the texture and he associated it with fun.
+Then the final stage was hiding toys in the slime that he could find.
+Accidental touching of the slime helped desensitized his processing of the texture and he associated it with fun.
 We also always had some wet and dry washers nearby that we could use when needed.

-Some of these strategies can be tried at home with your children or students if you are a teacher but always take your time and read the cues from the child whether they are happy to progress or not to the next stage.
+Some of these strategies can be tried at home with your children or students if you are a teacher but always take your time and read the cues of the child as to whether they are happy to progress to the next stage or not.
 The goal is to introduce tactile experiences slowly and gradually as the child is ready to experience them, so the sensory defensive reaction is avoided.